 The most common symptom of foot drop, high steppage gait, is often characterized by raising the thigh up in an exaggerated fashion while walking, as if climbing the stairs.

 High steppage gait is associated with one of the following:

 - Scraping of the toes across the ground

-- Uncontrolled slapping of the toes against the ground.
+- Uncontrolled slapping of the toes against the ground

 The affected muscles are usually used to keep the foot off the ground during the swing-through portion of walking.
-When these are weak, they cannot keep the foot up and the foot will scrape across the ground if the foot is not picked up high.
+When these are weak, they cannot keep the foot up and foot will scrape across the ground if the foot is not picked up high.

 - An exaggerated, swinging hip motion.
 With foot drop, the hip may swing out in an effort to counteract the toes from catching the ground.

-As there are various symptoms of foot drop, there are many different drop foot causes that merit understanding and evaluation when seeking treatment.
+As there are various symptoms of foot drop, there are many different foot drop causes that merit understanding and evaluation when seeking treatment.